aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 #### Pushes the containerized app to the ECR

-#### Creates an AppRunner Service for automatically deploying the containerized app using the ECR Image
+#### Creates an AppRunner Service for automatically deploying the containerized app using the ECR Image (or do nothing if service already exists)

 ## Step 4 Connecting Repo to CodeBuild